Kinghorn and Pettycur Bay

 Kinghorn is well known as the place where King Alexander III died.
 He fell from his horse, and was found dead on Pettycur Bay in 1286.
 This led to the succession crisis and subsequently the Wars of Independence, ending in the Battle of Bannockburn in 1314

 If you look above the beach on the cliffs, you can see railings that mark the boundaries of the cemetery.
 In the rock below, you can see an iron ring.
-This is the Witches Ring.
-Witches from the surrounding areas were burned on the hill above, after being chained to the Witches Ring.
-The last witch burned here was in 1644.
+This is known as the Witches Ring.
+People accused of witchcraft from the surrounding areas were burned on the hill above, after being chained to the Witches Ring, until 1644.

 The beach and area surrounding Pettycur played a vital role during WWII.
 It was key to the defence of the Forth.
 Still on the pier there are the remains of a searchlight post and Odin Villa was built on another former searchlight post.
 Above the bay on the cliffs, there was a camp housing up to 800, mainly Polish, soldiers.
 Pettycur House was also used for billeting soldiers and up Pettycur Road there is evidence of gun emplacement